 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-This guide was created to help you with research for your POL 151 research project, and is meant to help you find resources for your research project.
+This guide was created to help you with research for your POL 150 and POL 151 research projects.
+It is meant to help you find resources for your research project.
 If you need further research assistance, you can find my contact information in the box on the left.
 I am available to answer questions over email, phone, or over Zoom.
 To set up a Zoom appointment, click the "Schedule Appointment" button in profile box.
 Please let me know if there are questions you have that the guide does not answer.

 In this guide you will find help with: